Prior Notice of Imported Foods

 The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (the Bioterrorism Act) directs the Food and Drug Administration (FDA), as the food regulatory agency of the Department of Health and Human Services, to take additional steps to protect the public from a threatened or actual terrorist attack on the U.S. food supply and other food-related emergencies.

-The Act requires that FDA receive prior notice before food is imported or offered for import into the United States.
-Advance notice of import shipments allows FDA, with the support of the Bureau of Customs and Border Protection (CBP), to target import inspections more effectively and help protect that nation's food supply against terrorist acts and other public health emergencies.
+Along with other provisions, the Act requires that FDA receive prior notification of food, including animal feed that is imported or offered for import into the United States.
+Advance notice of import shipments allows FDA, with the support of the U.S. Customs and Border Protection (CBP), to target import inspections more effectively and help protect that nation's food supply against terrorist acts and other public health emergencies.

 - Quick Start Guide (also available in Spanish)

 - Step by Step Web System Instructions

 - Find, Copy and Cancel Web Entries and Prior Notices

 Guidance Documents and Rules

 Draft Guidance for Industry: Prior Notice of Imported Food Questions and Answers (Edition 3) Final Rule: Information Required in Prior Notice of Imported Food

 - Guidance for Industry: Enforcement Policy Concerning Certain Prior Notice Requirements